tylerthecoder/mounttab/README.md

 ## Next Features

 - [ ] Add system service file
-- [ ] Add UI to chrome extension to manually assign a window to a workspace.
 - [ ] Add check for starting workspace that already exists
+- [ ] Store the window id to workspace map in memory so the server can recover it
+- [ ] Add simple tests